This delicious dandelion greens dish was inspired by Johnna Albi and Catherine Walthers’ cookbook, Greens, Glorious Greens!

 2 Bring the water to a boil.
 Add the salt and dandelion greens and cook covered over high heat, stirring occasionally, until tender, about 1 to 2 minutes.
 Drain.

-4 Pour the dressing over the cooked greens and stir until the greens are coated.
+4 Pour the dressing over the cooked greens and stir until the they are coated.

 Serve warm with cooked grains and a root vegetable.
 Garnish with lemon wedges.

-Read about the nutritional and healing properties of Dandelion Greens here.
+Read about the nutritional and healing properties of these wild greens here.